-2.2 Numbering Heads
+2.4 Numbering Heads

-The numbering heads are already secured to the drive unit by two screws through the numbering head mount block as shown in Figure 2.
+The numbering heads are already secured to the drive unit by two screws through the numbering head mount block as shown in Figure 3.
 The drive unit is then mounted to the drive unit mount block using the hand knob provided.
 While installing the drive unit, make sure the screw cap on the back of the drive unit fits in the cavity on the drive unit mount block so that the rubber plug provides some pressure against the screw cap.
-You may have to back out the left/right pitch screw in order to do this.
+To do this, you may have to back out the left/right pitch screw.
 Plug in the cord from the drive unit into the appropriate receptacle on the non-operator side cover (closest head to the closest receptacle).
-If your machine is equipped with more than one head, by convention, the numbering head and drive will refer to unit closest to the operator control panel as head #1(H1)and the other will be head #2 (H2).
+If your machine is equipped with more than one head, by convention, the numbering head and drive unit closest to the operator control panel will be referred to as head #1(H1) and the other will be head #2 (H2).